hiveot/bindings/zwavejs/README.md

 This binding connects to a ZWave USB-Stick controller and publishes TD and events to the HiveOT message bus.

+The objective is that this runs out of the box.

 ## Status

 This binding is in development:
 - The implementation of ZWave portion using the zwave-js library is largely complete.
 - The capnp RPC library for nodejs is too finicky to use and doesn't run out of the box.
 This approach is shelved.
-- Connection with the hiveot pubsub will be implemented using the http gateway instead.
+- Connection with the hub pubsub will be implemented using go-capnp via wasm and websockets.